stable-net/go-stablenet/README.md

   * `--ipcpath` Filename for IPC socket/pipe within the datadir (explicit paths escape it)

-You'll need to use your own programming environments' capabilities (libraries, tools, etc) to connect via HTTP, WS or IPC to a `geth` node configured with the above flags and you'll need to speak [JSON-RPC](https://www.jsonrpc.org/specification) on all transports.
+You'll need to use your own programming environments' capabilities (libraries, tools, etc) to connect via HTTP, WS or IPC to a `gstable` node configured with the above flags and you'll need to speak [JSON-RPC](https://www.jsonrpc.org/specification) on all transports.
 You can reuse the same connection for multiple requests!